Chronologic Simulation

 Chronologic Simulation was a company based in Los Altos, California, United States which provided Verilog HDL simulation products.
 Chronologic Simulation's main product was the Verilog Compiled Simulator (VCS) HDL simulator.
 In 1994 Chronologic was sold to Viewlogic Systems and in 1997 Viewlogic was acquired by Synopsys, Inc.

-History
+Background

 In the late 1980s and early 1990s integrated circuits were being designed and verified in Verilog HDL simulators.
 These simulators were focused on gate level speed and were implemented as language interpreters.
-Verilog HDL was proprietary and owned by Cadence Design Systems after their acquisition in1989 of Gateway Design Automation, the developers of Verilog.
+Verilog HDL was proprietary and owned by Cadence Design Systems after their acquisition in 1989 of Gateway Design Automation.

 There was competition to Verilog from the US DoD VHDL language that became an IEEE standard and in 1991 Cadence made the proprietary Verilog HDL public and created Open Verilog International (OVI) (later renamed Accellera) to standardize it.

-The founders of Chronologic saw the opening up of Verilog as an opportunity to adopt software compiler techniques and create a fast compiled code Verilog simulator.